bluewave-labs/bluewave-uptime/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## Describe your changes

-## Issue Number if applicable
+## Issue number if applicable

-## Checklist before requesting a review
+## Fill the checklist before requesting a review

 - [ ] I have performed a self-review of my code
-- [ ] I have inlcuded the issue # in the PR if applicable
+- [ ] I have included the issue # in the PR (if applicable)
 - [ ] I have labelled the PR correctly
+- [ ] My PR is granular and targeted to one specific feature only